openshift/rhc/features/README.md

 end
 ```

-This goes against the concept of using error statements for control

 Now we can define a `before_hook` that runs our steps before any
 scenarios that are not tagged `@init`.